pontem-network/aptos-core/developer-docs-site/docs/tutorials/first-coin.md

 #### Step 4.3.1: Initializing a coin

-Once a coin type has been published to the Aptos blockchain, the entity that published that coin type can initialize it:
+Once a coin type has been published to the Pont blockchain, the entity that published that coin type can initialize it:

 ```rust showLineNumbers
 public fun initialize<CoinType>(